-Roller derby is a fast-paced sport that is the fastest-growing sport in the world.
-Check out this video from the Women’s Flat-Track Derby Association for the basics of how roller derby is played.
+Roller derby is a fast-paced, full-contact sport.
+It is among the fastest growing sports in the world today.
+Check out this video from the Women’s Flat-Track Derby Association for the basics of how roller derby is played:

 Roller Derby – a sport originally created in the style of endurance races on skates, that has morphed into a very different sport today.
 There are many versions, some that are played on banked tracks, some on flat tracks, some are staged and some are real sports.

 Bout – A term for games.
 You play in a bout, you skate a bout instead of saying play a game or skate in a game.

 Blocker – A skater in the pack that is NOT a pivot or jammer, there are four blockers per team allowed on the track at a time.

 Fresh Meat – A term for a new skater, they can be advanced in skating skills, but if you are new to the sport you are “fresh meat” then you move to rookie, then you are just a derby skater.